 Dr. O'Connor also uses standardized assessment measures to compare the young person's psychological functioning to others of the same age across a range of behaviors and skills.
 Standardized measures include intelligence and cognitive/learning measures, academic tests and tests to measure the young person's neuro-cognitive skills across numerous domains.
 These include sensori-motor skills, memory & learning skills, auditory/phonological skills, visual-spacial and language skills, executive functions and processing speed skills.
 The young person's social, emotional and behavioral functioning, as well as his academic skills are also assessed.

-The assessment takes several hours to complete and usually involves more than one session, of approximately three hours each.
+The assessment takes several hours to complete and usually involves more than one session, typically two sessions, and sometimes three of approximately three hours each.

 Dr. O'Connor's psychological assessments sharpen the focus or "open a window" on the young person's strengths and specific needs.
 You will have a clearer picture of how the child, adolescent or young person is doing across various developmental and/or neuro-cognitive domains, and the kind of interventions can help in areas of concern.